amypeniston/Front-end-Developer-Interview-Questions/README.md

 * **Explain how `this` works in JavaScript**
 * **Explain how prototypal inheritance works**
 * **How do you go about testing your JavaScript?**
+  * The two main testing methodologies are Test-Driven Development (TDD) and Behavior-Driven Development (BDD).
+The main difference being in the languages used to make testable assertions.
+I have experience with BDD unit testing (ex: `expect(x).toEqual(y)`) using Mocha (provide test structure), Karma (run tests and display results) and Chai (make assertions).
+  * There are a number of different types of tests:
+    * Unit Tests: Small, test a specific chunk of code.
+    * Integration Tests: Ensure that separate parts of your application work in tandem.
+    * Acceptance Tests: Showcase required functionality for management or stake holders.
+    * Regression Tests: The process of re-running unit tests after making any necessary changes to fix failing integration tests.
 * **AMD vs. CommonJS?**
+  * AMD and CommonJS are the two most prevalent JavaScript loaders.
+Their purpose is to help organize our applications' business logic, loading modules of code either asynchronously (AMD) or synchronously (CommonJS) in a more performant manner.
+  * Recently, CommonJS has been implemented by Node.js on the server (using `require` and `module.exports`) and webpack and browserify client-side.
+Meanwhile, AMD's async callback-style loading is seen in require.js and Dojo.
+  * Happily, ES6 brings us native support for both synchronous and asynchronous modules using the `import` and `export` keywords.
+  * The purpose of modularizing your JavaScript code (and rise in popularity of these loader technologies) stems from the increasing difficulty in managing namespaces with 3rd-party dependencies.
+There is also a need to control when dependencies are in the load chain.
 * **Explain why the following doesn't work as an IIFE and what needs to be changed to make it function as desired:** `function foo(){ }();`.
 * **What's the difference between a variable that is: `null`, `undefined` or `undeclared`?**
 * **How would you go about checking for any of these states?**